-If successful, the candidate will become an employee of the host organisation.
-Prior to award, the candidate is likely to visit their host organisation on several occasions to meet the research team they will be working with and become familiar with day to day working practices and requirements.
+It is likely that the candidate will need to visit their host organisation on several occasions before a Fellowship is awarded to meet the research team they will be working with and become familiar with day-to-day working practices and requirements.

 Further details can be found in our guidelines for supervisors.